 All organizations that have regular contact with the market

-Leadership for ensuring robust competitive intelligence falls squarely on the marketing team.
-They need to ensure that a system is in place, that everybody understands their role, and that the intelligence is used to inform value-based strategy.
+Leadership for ensuring robust competitive intelligence falls squarely on product managers.
+They need to ensure that a system is in place, that everybody understands their role, and that the intelligence is used to inform product and marketing strategy.

 The best place for collecting detailed competitive intelligence is in proximity to where your competitors and customers conduct their business.
-Competitive-data collection needs to be a formal part of the job description for those organizations that have regular contact with the market.
-This includes
+Competitive data collection needs to be a formal part of the job description for organizations with regular contact with the market.
+In addition to product management, this includes

-The analysis process to turn raw competitor data into true competitive intelligence belongs to the marketing function.
-It’s their job to figure out what the data means to your business, reconcile conflicting data, and figure out how to respond.
+The analysis process to turn raw competitor data into true competitive intelligence belongs to the product management function.
+It’s their job to figure out what the data means to the business, reconcile conflicting data, and determine how to respond.

-Finally, for the competitive intelligence to be useful, it has to get into the hands of the people in your organization who need it.
-All the collected intelligence and analysis needs to be packaged into a useful form and then disseminated to all the key stakeholders.
-This responsibility for disseminating competitive intelligence falls squarely on the marketing and product-management functions.
+Finally, for competitive intelligence to be useful, it has to get into the hands of the people in your organization who need it.
+All the collected intelligence and analysis needs to be packaged into a useful form and then disseminated to the key stakeholders.
+This responsibility for disseminating competitive intelligence falls squarely on product management.